thegeneschool/metagenomics/paper/paper.md

 # Summary

 <!-- Describe the submission, and explain its eligibility for JOSE. -->
-This short manuscript describes an open educational resource for teaching applied metagenomic data analysis.
+This short manuscript describes an open educational resource for teaching applied metagenomic data analysis called [The Gene School: Metagenomics](https://thegeneschool.github.io/metagenomics/).
 The material assumes that trainees have a basic knowledge of metagenomics and computing, or that such knowledge is supplied separately via lecture material.
-Text documents provided herein are licensed as CC-BY-SA and all software used is available under an OSI-approved license.
+Text documents provided herein are licensed as CC-BY-SA and all third-party software used is available under an OSI-approved license.

 # Statement of need
 <!-- Include a “Statement of Need” section, explaining how the submitted artifacts contribute to computationally enabled teaching and learning, and describing how they might be adopted by others. -->
 The importance and pervasiveness of microbial communities in biological systems is now widely appreciated, and high throughput DNA sequencing has provided a means to characterize and quantify such microbial communities, in particular via metagenome sequencing.
-Successful application of metagenome sequencing requires careful experimental design and planning, not just for the sampling process but also for the sequencing and data analysis components.
+Successful application of metagenome sequencing benefits from careful experimental design and planning, not just for the sampling process but also for the sequencing and data analysis components.
 A wholistic view of the entire process from sampling to data analysis is required.
-The educational materials we present in this open module are designed to give students hands-on experience with several aspects of experimental design and data analysis for metagenome analysis.
+The educational materials we present in this open module are designed to give students hands-on experience with several aspects of experimental design and data analysis for metagenomics.
 The material introduces several state of the art (as of 2019) data analysis methods for metagenome quality control, genome assembly, and genome binning.
 The module also covers the application of emerging techniques such as metagenomic Hi-C for which open source analysis software has only recently been introduced and no previous educational material has been developed.